ViniBevilacqua/git-guide/README.md

 * **Copy-Paste Ready:** Code snippets and commands come with a handy "copy to clipboard" button.
 * **Fully Responsive:** Learn on any device, be it your desktop, tablet, or phone.
 * **Task-Oriented:** The guides are structured to help you find the information you need quickly.
-* **No Setup Required:** Simply open the live version on [GitHub Pages](https://vinibevilacqua.github.io/git-guide/), open the HTML files in your browser to get started.
+* **No Setup Required:** Simply open the this [GitHub Pages](https://vinibevilacqua.github.io/git-guide/) link, or download the HTML files for an offline experience.

 ## 📚 Guides Included